M23604/el-notes/Stats and Quotes Notes.md

 #### COVID-19 Vaccination

 - high-income economies with around 16% of the world's population have secured over 70% of 5 major vaccine doses for 2021
-<br>&emsp;  Source: `Challenges in ensuring global access to COVID-19 vaccines: production, affordability, allocation, and deployment`
+</br>&emsp;  Source: `Challenges in ensuring global access to COVID-19 vaccines: production, affordability, allocation, and deployment`
-<br>&emsp;  Notes: `Research paper on theLancet, found on Fortune.
+</br>&emsp;  Notes: `Research paper on theLancet, found on Fortune.
 Both are not so well known sources`

 - Covax has pledged to send 200 million vaccine shots to some 92 countries.
 However only 30 million has been received.
-<br>&emsp;  Article: `The Straits Times` - `Problems at biggest vaccine maker in Indialeave world short on Covid-19 shots`
+</br>&emsp;  Article: `The Straits Times` - `Problems at biggest vaccine maker in Indialeave world short on Covid-19 shots`

 - Serum's CEO, Adar Poonawalla, pledged 400 million doses for low and middle-income countries by the end of 2020.
 As of Jan 2021, only 70 million shots were manufactured.
-<br>&emsp;  Article: `The Straits Times` - `Problems at biggest vaccine maker in Indialeave world short on Covid-19 shots`
+</br>&emsp;  Article: `The Straits Times` - `Problems at biggest vaccine maker in Indialeave world short on Covid-19 shots`
-<br>&emsp;  Notes: `Mr Poonawalla mentions that the company is uncertain about when it would receive a licence from India and did not have enough warehouse space.`
+</br>&emsp;  Notes: `Mr Poonawalla mentions that the company is uncertain about when it would receive a licence from India and did not have enough warehouse space.`

-#### Inequality and Discimination
+#### Inequality and Discrimination

 - 58% of Women with STEM Degree have STEM Jobs, 70% of men with STEM Degree have STEM jobs
-<br>&emsp;  Source: `Study by Nanyang Technological University`
+</br>&emsp;  Source: `Study by Nanyang Technological University`
-<br>&emsp;  Notes: `Dataset of 738 Singaporeans`
+</br>&emsp;  Notes: `Dataset of 738 Singaporeans`

 #### Medicine and Pharmacology